 For comparison, the source signatures were also calculated with the Miller and Tans (2003) approach.
 An in-depth description of the implementation of the Miller-Tans method is provided by Harris et al. (2017).
-In brief, first, a baseline is determined by averaging the data points in the lowest 5 % of the diurnal N2O concentrations with a 5-day moving window (see SI Figure 3).
+In brief, first, a baseline is determined by averaging the data points in the lowest 5 % of the diurnal N2O concentrations with a 5d moving window (see Fig. S3 in the Supplement).
 The same measurement points are also used to find the baseline of the isotope delta values - isotope values are not used to flag the baseline since deviations can be both positive and negative.
-Subsequently, the Miller-Tans equation (eq.
-2 in Harris et al. (2017)) is used to derive the source isotope signatures based on a simple linear regression within a 24-hour moving window.
+Subsequently, the Miller-Tans equation (Eq.
+2 in Harris et al., 2017) is used to derive the source isotope signatures based on a simple linear regression within a 24 h moving window.
 The uncertainty in source isotopic composition is calculated by first propagating measurement errors into all terms used in the Miller-Tans equation and then running 200 iterations assuming a normal distribution of error in all terms.